 - Write a fun message on a portable chalkboard or dry-erase easel at the door to invite students in!

 - Dress up!
 You can wear a chef’s apron and hat or server apron.
 I borrowed an apron from the cafeteria manager at my school!

 There’s really no wrong way to do it!
 Just make sure that the books are front and center at each table.
 I like to put them in the middle with some standing up, but you can also lay them out at each seat.

 A book tasting might take anywhere from 15 minutes to an hour.
 Here’s an example of a third-grade genre tasting that took 30 minutes.
 In this tasting, 6 tables were set up featuring different types of fiction genres.
 Each student got to sample 3 genres during the rotations.

 - 5 minutes – overview and directions

 - 1 minute – choose the first table

 - 4 minutes – round #1

-- 2 minutes – reflect on book #1 and complete brochure
+- 2 minutes – reflect on book #1 and write in brochure

 - 1 minute – choose the second table

 - 4 minutes – round #2

-- 2 minutes – reflect on book #2 and complete brochure
+- 2 minutes – reflect on book #2 and write in brochure

 - 1 minute – choose the third table

 - 4 minutes – round #3

-- 2 minutes – reflect on book #3 and complete brochure
+- 2 minutes – reflect on book #3 and write in brochure

 - 3 minutes – wrap up and share out

-One thing that was important for me to explicitly teach was how to sample a book.
+Before starting, I explicitly teach how to sample a book.
 I show students how we can look at the title, front and back cover, table of contents, font type, and illustrations, and then actually read a few pages.

 To save time on transitions if you want them to “taste” more than one book, you can have students stay at the same seat and just switch books, or switch seats at the same table.
 There are lots of ways to make it work for you.